kakiCoder511/kakiCoder511/README.md

 - 📷 Capturing solo travel moments with photography and short films
 - 🚍 Exploring cities (yes, even as a former London bus driver!)
 - 🎨 Doodling ideas in notebooks when the mood hits
-- 🐾 Dreaming of future road trips — with a dog, a cat, and a camper
+- 🐾 Dreaming of future road trips with a dog, a cat, and a camper

 ---

-## 🛠️ Let’s connect!

-If you’re working on something human-centred whether it's design, AI, or full-stack.
-I’d love to connect.